Practical Guides

 There is a narrow band of circumstances where a tenner buys you something genuinely useful.

 You have travelled a long way for a one-shot bucket-list round.
-The green fee at the most famous Scottish courses can be £400 or more.
+The green fee at the most famous Scottish courses can be £400 or more (Trump Turnberry's £525, the Old Course's £345, Muirfield's two-rounds-and-lunch package at £395).
 You are flying in for the day, paying that fee, and have no realistic way to come back if the round is rained off.
 In that scenario the asymmetry changes. £10 for some refund of £400 is not a great wager mathematically, but if the bad outcome would actually ruin the trip, paying for emotional indemnity is a defensible thing to do.
 Treat it like buying flowers — you are not really doing it for the financial return.

 You are not insured at all.
 If you turned up in Scotland without travel insurance (which you should not have done, but here we are), then the single-day product is the only thing standing between you and a complete loss if the round folds.
 Buy it for that round, then please go and get proper cover for the rest of the trip.

 You play in shoulder seasons in genuinely volatile weather.
-If you are knowingly playing in late October or early March on an exposed coastal course, the abandonment rate is materially higher than in the summer.
+If you are knowingly playing in late October or early March on an exposed coastal course (Royal Dornoch, Cruden Bay, Machrihanish), the abandonment rate is materially higher than in summer — closer to 8–12% than the summer 3%.
 The product still loses its wager more often than it wins, but the gap closes.

 That is the entire honest list.